-At the end of the current year, the City had total bonds, certificates of obligations, and loans outstanding of \$13,288,231.
-There was a net increase in long-term liabilities of \$822,154 during the year primarily due to the issuance of a \$1,665,000 special assessment bond in order to fund the Public Improvement District infrastructure.
+At the end of the current year, the City had total bonds, certificates of obligations, and loans outstanding of \$12,737,376.
+There was principal payment totaling \$822,239 during the year.
 More detailed information about the City's long-term liabilities is presented in note IV.
 E to the financial statements.